Hope Valley Line: Metrolink proposals

 In the early 1980s, proposals were put forward to convert the Piccadilly–Belle Vue–Rose Hill/Marple section of the Hope Valley Line to light rail operation for the proposed Manchester Metrolink system.
 While construction of Metrolink went ahead, the Hope Valley Line was not included in the system which was completed in 1992.
 When in 2000, proposals for a large-scale extension of Metrolink were announced by the government, these still did not include conversion of the Hope Valley Line; but, subsequently, planning documents from Network Rail and from the Greater Manchester Passenger Transport Authority have suggested that this route might be appropriate for tram-train operation, and, as such, it was suggested to the Department for Transport as a possible location for a national tram-train pilot.

-2019 closure
+August 2019 temporary closure

 On 1 August 2019, the line was closed between Marple and Sheffield amid fears that the dam at Toddbrook Reservoir would collapse, following heavy rain, which would flood the town of Whaley Bridge.
 The Buxton line, between Hazel Grove and Buxton, was also closed because of this.
 The line was re-opened on 7 August 2019.